zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 sessions based on where we announce, the locations vary with time.
 When making the first connection with a new friend, the location is derived from the combined key based on our ID keypairs.
-To keep the costs of announcements under control, for subsequent connections to the friend we announce only to a "shared" announcement location which is used for all such friends.
+To keep the costs of announcements under control, for subsequent connections to the friend we announce primarily to a "shared" announcement location which is used for all such friends.

-In a separate mode intended for bots, peers can also announce at a "public" announcement location which is just the peers's ID public key, giving up all privacy guarantees in exchange for allowing arbitrary peers to find them.
+Peers can also make "invite" announcements, allowing them to receive friend requests from, and be tracked by, those with whom they share the corresponding invite code.

 # Announcements